 If you feel the fabric needs to be disinfected because hot water can not be used for washing, follow these disinfecting guidelines.

-How to Remove Pet Feces and Vomit Stains and Odor from Washable Clothes and Fabrics
+How to Remove Pet Feces and Vomit Stains from Washable Clothes

 Fresh pet feces and vomit stains should be treated as soon as possible.
 Begin by removing as much solid matter as possible with an old dull knife or spatula.
 Do not rub the stains with a cloth because that can drive the stains deeper into the fabric.